 Skilled in legal writing and analysis, and an integral member of Fish’s litigation and appellate teams, Sarah Jack focuses on patent litigation in the chemical and life sciences.

-Sarah began her legal career as a summer associate and 1L diversity fellow with the firm.
+Sarah began her legal career as a summer associate and 1L diversity fellow with Fish & Richardson.
 She then served as a law clerk to the Honorable Kathleen M. O’Malley of the U.S. Court of Appeals for the Federal Circuit (2019-2021) and the Honorable Richard G. Andrews of the U.S. District Court for the District of Delaware (2018-2019) before rejoining Fish.

-In law school, she was a contributing editor to the Iowa Law Review, and her legal scholarship has been published by both the Iowa Law Review and the Washington & Lee Law Review.
+In law school, Sarah was a contributing editor to the Iowa Law Review, and her legal scholarship has been published by both the Iowa Law Review and the Washington & Lee Law Review.

 Minnesota North Star Lawyer

 Sarah has a strong commitment to pro bono work, including work with the ACLU of Texas on LGBTQ rights litigation.